AhmedSaeed2305/FWD-advanced-track-online-storefront/README.md

 - Table: products_table(product_id: serial perimary key, name: varchar, price: integer, category: varchar)
 - Table: orders_table(id: serial perimary key, quantity: integer, status: boolean, user_id: integer [references user_table], product_id: integer [references products_table])

+# USERS model

 ## After you can start using the provided end point to create a user and get a new JWT

-- Create [new JWT token generated] "/new-user" [POST]
-- first name, last name and password must be provided
-- the password will get hashed and will not be stored as entered
-- there is an authentication method for future password verifications to login
+1 - Create [new JWT token generated] "/new-user" [POST] 2 - first name, last name and password must be provided in the body of the request 3 - the password will get hashed and will not be stored as entered 4 - there is an authentication method for future password verifications to login

 ## Next you can show or index all users using the following end points and you have to supply the JWT for each

+- Show [token required] "user?id=" [GET] id must be provided as a query params in the header
 - Index [token required] "/users" [GET]

-- Show [token required] "user?id=" [GET]
+# PRODUCTS model

 ## Then you can Create, get one product by id or get all products and you have to supply the JWT for each also

-- Index "/products" [GET]
-- Show "/product?id=" [GET]
-- Create [token required] "/new-product" [POST]
+1 - Create [token required] "/new-product" [POST] must provide name, price, category in the body of the request 2 - Show "/product?id=" [GET] id must be provided as a query params in the header 3 - Index "/products" [GET]

+# ORDERS model

 ## Eventually you can Create new order or get current order or see all orders for a specific user with user id and with JWT

-- Show all orders by user Id [Token required] "/orders?id=" [GET]
-- Create new order [token required] "new-order" [POST]
+- Create new order [token required] "/new-order" [POST] quantity, status: boolean, productId and userId must be provided in the body of the request
-- Current Order by user (args: user id)[token required] "/order/user-id?id=" [GET]
+- Current Order by user (args: user id)[token required] "/order/user-id?id=" [GET] id must be provided as a query params in the header
+- Show all orders by user Id [Token required] "/orders?id=" [GET] id must be provided as a query params in the header

 ### to run unit tests "npm run test" script is used.